 I might have a soft spot in my heart for this toy because we own it!
 And the Ultimate Alphabet Train has been a hit in my house, from the 11 month old to the 4 year old.

 There is a lot to love about this toy.
-It’s our go to for a bored child.
-It’s big for my nearly 1 year old, so I think the ride on would be perfect sized for a 2 year old.
+It’s our go-to for a bored child.
+It’s big for my nearly 1 year old, so I think the ride on would be perfectly sized for a 2 year old.
 It is light and a bit narrow, so I could see some crashes happening.

 I love that the volume can be adjusted.
 I don’t love that this train will randomly go off unless you shut the whole thing down.
 It has scared us to death on a few occasions.